onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The most open ended story

 Judgement day is the day that we start optimally aggregating our judgements into a unified coherent whole with a self model and causal influence - when we represent what our god is
+Judgement day is when postmodernism dies and god returns and we can once again judge and compare

 How do we distill each other’s models and representations?